Acupuncture for back pain

 Pain can be likened to when water in pipes freezes and bursts, the bursting action is like the stabbing pain.
 Accupuncture moves the blockage thereby relieving the pain and is anti-inflammatory.
 I treat a lot of back pain problems and have found acupuncture to be very successful in relieving pain, so much so, many patients can reduce the dose of their painkiller medication.

-Watch my animated video below which explains how it relieves pain.
+Watch my animated video below which explains how a pain management healthcare professional such as myself can help you.

 Research has shown that accupuncture can treat chronic lower back problems.